Welcome to the Harbor Bridge Website

 Why this website?

 We need your ideas and suggestions as we work through the EIS process for Harbor Bridge.
-This website and other social media tools (e.g., Facebook, Twitter, and a project blog) will help us communicate and collaborate with you as the project proceeds.
+This website helps us communicate and collaborate with you as the project proceeds.

 Visit this web site often to learn about project developments as they occur, and to submit your comments and questions during the entire process.